wartimefriends/sito/content/donate.en.md

     CF: 91021130397
     IBAN IT10N0335967684510700280139

-specifying your name and as a causal "contribution for Wartimefriends"

-For extra E.U. donations, please, use  this bank account:
+Please specify your name and the reason for the payment, i.e. donation or annual membership fee for Wartimefriends.

+For bank transfers from outside the European Union, please use these details:
 SWIFT/BIC:  ICRAITRRF20
 Account number: IT62Y0854267490005000052472
 Bank: Credito Cooperativo in Bagnacavallo
-Owner: Giancarlo Tramonti for Wartimefriends
+Account holder: Giancarlo Tramonti for Wartimefriends

+Thank you.